mikewitt/ambitious/README.md

 If you want to start with an epigraph, then add a `params.epigraph.text` to your frontmatter of a page.
 Additionally, you can source it with `parmas.epigraph.source`.
 This avoids the epigraph showing up in your summary, which it would if you use the epigraph shortcode.

+## Shortcodes:
+### sidenote
+The `sidenote` shortcode creates a sidenote.
+No named parameters necessary.

+### epigraph
+You can include an epigraph via the `epigraph` shortcode.
+If you want to start an article with an epigraph, you can also include `params.epigraph.text` and optionally `params.epigraph.source` for the text and source, respectively.

+> [!NOTE]
+> If you use the epigraph shortcode at the beginning of the article, it may be rendered in a summary card.
+Using the `params.epigraph` to start an article with an epigraph does not have the same issue.

+### year
+The `year` shortcode just includes the current year.
+It is included primarily to customize the copyright message displayed on each page.
+The string in `copyright` (configured in `hugo.(toml|yaml|json`) is rendered through Hugo, so you can include shortcodes.
+I wouldn't recommend using other shortcodes in the main `copyright` field, however.

 ## TODO:
   - Recipe template
   - Color transitions from light <-> dark seem inconsistent because of background image